adamdbradley/partytown/README.md

 - Reduce layout thrashing coming from 3rd-party scripts
 - Isolate 3rd-party scripts within a sandbox (web worker) to give better insight as to what the scripts are doing
 - Configure which browser APIs specific scripts can, and cannot, execute
+- Webapp startup time unchanged when Party Town library is added
 - Opt-in only, and does not automatically update existing scripts
-- Allow 3rd-party scripts to run exactly how they're coded, and without any alterations
+- Allow 3rd-party scripts to run exactly how they're coded and without any alterations
-- Read/write main thread DOM operations _synchronously_ from within a web worker
+- Read and write main thread DOM operations _synchronously_ from within a web worker
 - No build-steps or bundling required, but rather update scripts the same as traditional 3rd-party scripts are updated

 ### Trade-offs